7krh/RiskHack/README.md

 You need an injector to be able to use it.
 Personally, I prefer [ProcessHacker 2](https://sourceforge.net/projects/processhacker/files/processhacker2/processhacker-2.39-setup.exe/download).

-1. Build or download the `RiskCheat.dll`.
+1. Build or download the `RiskCheat.dll` [GitHub Releases](https://github.com/7krh/RiskCheat/releases/tag/v1.0)
 2. Start Risk.
 3. Start ProcessHacker.
 4. In ProcessHacker, search for `Risk.exe`.